 There was a time when security certificates were the sole preserve of eCommerce sites (as in taking payments online) but the use of such things now extends to all websites, as advised by Google.

-Security certificates are around £50 a year with hosts like GoDaddy, or free for the most basic type with Dreamhost.
+Security certificates are around £70 a year with hosts like GoDaddy, or free with some webhosts.

 Assuming you want to run an email newsletter, now would be the right time to set up the newsletter account.